An ACT Government Website

 Post-vaccination observation

-The pharmacist must either observe, or direct an appropriately trained staff member to observe, the person for 15 minutes post-vaccination to monitor and respond to any adverse events.
+You must either observe, or direct an appropriately trained staff member to observe, the person for 15 minutes post-vaccination to monitor and respond to any adverse events.

 Record keeping

-Pharmacists are strongly encouraged to ask a person if they identify as Aboriginal or Torres Strait Islander, and this information should be recorded in the clinical records.
-While all health service providers are strongly encouraged to ask if a person identifies as Aboriginal or Torres Strait Islander, the reporting of this information is voluntary and is not linked to a pharmacist’s authority to supply and administer vaccines.
+While all health service providers are strongly encouraged to ask if a person self-identifies as Aboriginal or Torres Strait Islander in origin, reporting this information is voluntary and is not linked to a pharmacist’s authority to supply and administer vaccines.

 Adverse events following immunisation

 An adverse event following immunisation (AEFI) is any untoward medical occurrence that follows immunisation.
-AEFI may be caused by the vaccine(s) or they may occur by coincidence (they would have occurred regardless of the vaccination).
-Adverse events are not limited to an anaphylactic response and may include other physiological responses such as localised bruising or swelling at the site of injection, migraine, or fainting.
+An adverse event may be caused by the vaccine or vaccines or they may occur by coincidence (they would have occurred regardless of the vaccination).

 Vaccine program arrangements